 Other apps allow you to access Pandora, pull up weather reports, control the Blu-Ray DVD system or contact OnStar, the latter giving you live support for directions and a host of other services.
 Cue is one of the easiest systems to use.
 However, the voice commands failed more often than they were understood — one area in need of improvement.

 The center console features sliding and folding compartments for holding your smartphone and two drinks.
-Another smartphone compartment is located on top of the covered storage compartment, what holds a pair of headphones and is large enough to house your purse.
+Another smartphone compartment is located on top of the covered storage compartment, which holds a pair of headphones and is large enough to house your purse.
 A “secret” storage panel is located directly behind the audio and climate controls.
 I had no idea that is was there until I accidentally pressed a button and the door flipped up.
 The compartment has a USB port and is also large enough to hold your wallet.

 See Also — A Trio of Cadillac Crossovers